Wilderness First Aid (WFA)

 Description

 An introduction into Wilderness Medicine, this weekend course provides an overview of medical skills for the wilderness setting.
 This entry-level course is ideal for outdoor enthusiasts and newcomers to the outdoor industry.
-The 16 hours of instruction cover patient assessment and how to provide basic care for sick or injured patients.
-Students will participate in hands-on scenarios in addition to classroom lectures and activities.
-CPR is an available add-on.
-This course is recommended for hikers, camp staff, mountain bikers, river guides, backpackers, and hunters.

 Course Dates and Location

-1st - 3rd March 2024
+1st - 3rd April 202 Book Now

 What to expect?